AliFarghadan/RSVD-Delta-t/README.md

 - [SLEPc](https://slepc.upv.es/documentation/)

 A suggested configuration of PETSc is as follows:\
-./configure --with-debugging=0 --with-scalar-type=complex --with-64-bit-indices --PETSC_ARCH=complex-opt\
+./configure --with-debugging=0 --with-scalar-type=complex --with-64-bit-indices PETSC_ARCH=complex-opt\
 This configuration ensures computations with complex values, enables the use of 64-bit integer numbers, and enhances speed by disabling debugging. `PETSC_ARCH=<PETSc-arch-name>` can be chosen differently.

 Note: Newer versions of PETSc and SLEPc do not change the code principles; however, syntaxes might need to be updated.